 The UN Relief and Works Agency (Unrwa) said in a statement that it had taken "the disappointing decision" after "discussions with the authorities in Gaza who have insisted that no women should participate".

-Unrwa "is working on a programme of other events, which will be forwarded to those interested as soon as possible," the statement adds.'No mixing'
+Unrwa "is working on a programme of other events, which will be forwarded to those interested as soon as possible," the statement adds.

 "We regret this decision to cancel the marathon but we don't want men and women running together," Abdessalam Siyyam, cabinet secretary of the Hamas government, told AFP news agency.